hwcrane/RustRayTracer/README.md

 ## Result

-This is the final render
+Here is the final render:

 ![out.png](./out.png)